BOSTON COLLEGE AND NEW HAMPSHIRE SKATE TO 4-4 TIE

-Junior forward Bill Arnold had a goal and an assist for the Eagles
+Junior forward Bill Arnold nets game-tying goal fo the

 CHESTNUT HILL, Mass. - Eight different players scored one goal each as fourth-ranked Boston College and fifth-ranked New Hampshire skated to a 4-4 Hockey East tie before 6,649 fans at Kelley Rink.